awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 By default, Amazon S3 buckets and the objects they contain are private\.
 Only the bucket owner can access the bucket and the objects stored in it\.
 However, the bucket owner can grant access to other resources and users by writing an access policy\.

-The following bucket policy gives the flow log permission to publish logs to it\.
-If the bucket already has a policy with the following permissions, the policy is kept as is\.
-We recommend that you grant these permissions to the log delivery service principal instead of individual AWS account ARNs\.
+If the user creating the flow log owns the bucket and has `PutBucketPolicy` and `GetBucketPolicy` permissions for the bucket, we automatically attach the following policy to the bucket\.
+This policy overwrites any existing policy attached to the bucket\.

+Otherwise, the bucket owner must add this policy to the bucket, specifying the AWS account ID of the flow log creator, or flow log creation fails\.
+For more information, see [Using bucket policies](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/bucket-policies.html) in the *Amazon Simple Storage Service User Guide*\.

 ```
 {